steveiliop56/tinyauth/README.md

 ## Getting Started

-You can easily get started with tinyauth by following the guide in the [documentation](https://tinyauth.app/docs/getting-started.html).
-There is also an available [docker compose](./docker-compose.example.yml) file that has traefik, whoami and tinyauth to demonstrate its capabilities.
+You can easily get started with Tinyauth by following the guide in the [documentation](https://tinyauth.app/docs/getting-started.html).
+There is also an available [docker compose](./docker-compose.example.yml) file that has Traefik, Whoami and Tinyauth to demonstrate its capabilities.

 ## Demo

-If you are still not sure if tinyauth suits your needs you can try out the [demo](https://demo.tinyauth.app).
+If you are still not sure if Tinyauth suits your needs you can try out the [demo](https://demo.tinyauth.app).
 The default username is `user` and the default password is `password`.

 ## Documentation

-You can find documentation and guides on all of the available configuration of tinyauth in the [website](https://tinyauth.app).
+You can find documentation and guides on all of the available configuration of Tinyauth in the [website](https://tinyauth.app).

 ## Discord

 Tinyauth has a [discord](https://discord.gg/eHzVaCzRRd) server.
-Feel free to hop in to chat about self-hosting, homelabs and of course tinyauth.
+Feel free to hop in to chat about self-hosting, homelabs and of course Tinyauth.
 See you there!

 ## Contributing

 All contributions to the codebase are welcome!
-If you have any free time feel free to pick up an [Issue](https://github.com/steveiliop56/tinyauth/issues) or add your own missing features.
+If you have any free time feel free to pick up an [issue](https://github.com/steveiliop56/tinyauth/issues) or add your own missing features.
 Make sure to check out the [contributing guide](./CONTRIBUTING.md) for instructions on how to get the development server up and running.

 ## Localization

-If you would like to help translate tinyauth into more languages, visit the [Crowdin](https://crowdin.com/project/tinyauth) page.
+If you would like to help translate Tinyauth into more languages, visit the [Crowdin](https://crowdin.com/project/tinyauth) page.

 ## License